-As has been past practice, a crisis suspension should be used when an employee's inappropriate behavior is so serious immediate removal from the work-place is necessary.
+As has been past practice, a crisis suspension should be used when an employee's inappropriate behavior is so serious immediate removal from the workplace is necessary because the employee's actions indicate that remaining on or returning to the job may be detrimental to the employee, fellow employee, customers, or the Company.
 The employee shall be required to leave Company property pending investigation.
 Some examples would be theft, insubordination, threat of violent action, destruction of Company property, or reporting to work under the influence of alcohol or drugs.
-In crisis suspension, the employee's time off is treated in accordance with the provisions of the letter of agreement that established Positive Discipline in North Bay and Geysers.
-When just cause has been determined, the appropriate Positive Discipline step or termination is applied.
+These situations will be handled in the following manner: